himynameisdave/eggs-genny/README.md

 ```

 ####Step 3:
-`cd` to your rag-tag little project and run:
+`cd` into your little rag-tag project and run:
 ```bash
 yo eggs-genny
 ```